The Long Grey Line Farm

 Khaki Campbell Ducks, the egg layers (ours lay about 10 months out of 12).
 Duck eggs @ $4 per dozen.
 I will be selling most of the flock prior to our move.
 Price: $15/pair

-Young pigs for sale - One half Berkshire/"Blue Butt" gilt, priced at $175 each.
-They weigh about 150# and are raised in the old garden, so get to act like pigs!
+Young pigs for sale - One half Berkshire/"Blue Butt" gilt, priced at $200 each.
+They weigh about 200# and were raised in the old garden, so got to act like pigs!

-AMERICAN SADDLEBRED Broodmares, stallions and foals are for sale.
+AMERICAN SADDLEBRED - A stallion, three broodmares, and three two year old fillies are for sale.
+Some are in training, a few still here.
 Dispersing the herd.Contact email@example.com to reserve any stock.
 For list, click on Horses for Sale, found above.

 Kiss in the Mist is being aimed for the Ladies or Juvenile Five Gaited classes and is ready for your consideration.
 She is a powerhouse as you can see.
 Check out the two advertising pages for more photos.
-Contact Koos @ 502-257-2311.
+Contact Koos Van Den Berg, Harrodsburg, KY @ 502-257-2311.

 Kiss in the Mist